Apply Now

 What is considered a related discipline?

 A relevant scientific or technical discipline could be computer science, mathematics or physics.
+Depending on the project, other disciplines may also be relevant, but candidates must demonstrate sufficient technical skills and knowledge to cope with the programme.

 Do I need to have a strong AI background?